-A hooklengths (also known as a snood) is a length of line which is attached to the rig body and terminates in a hook.
-The vast majority of rigs used in UK sea fishing will incorporate a hooklength which can be attached to the rig body with either trapped swivels or a more simple (and cheaper) dropper knot.
+A hooklength (also known as a snood) is a section of line which is attached to the rig body and terminates in a hook.
+The vast majority of rigs used in UK sea fishing will incorporate a hooklength that can be attached to the rig body with either trapped swivels or a more simple dropper knot.